SAE/AISI E52100 Alloy Steel (UNS G52986)

 Applications of E52100 Alloy Steel

-• Ball Bearings: E52100 steel is widely used in the manufacturing of ball bearings.
-Its excellent hardness, wear resistance, and fatigue resistance make it suitable for handling high loads and rotational speeds in machinery and equipment.
+• Ball Bearings: Widely used in manufacturing ball bearings, offering excellent hardness, wear, and fatigue resistance for high load and speed applications.

 Similar Alloys